CyberfusionIO/python3-cyberfusion-rabbitmq-consumer/README.md

 * `RabbitMQHandlersTrees` (contains tree exchanges)

 You can do this using [namespace packaging](https://packaging.python.org/en/latest/guides/packaging-namespace-packages/#native-namespace-packages).
-This lets you install the exchange modules above, from multiple packages, into a single module (`cyberfusion.RabbitMQHandlers.exchanges` - where all exchange handlers are imported from).
+This lets you install the exchange modules above, from multiple packages, into a single module (`cyberfusion.RabbitMQHandlers.exchanges` - where all exchange handlers are imported from, see '[Where handlers come from](#where-handlers-come-from)').

 Using namespace packaging is simple: don't add an `__init__.py` to the `exchanges` directory.

-For example, while a 'normal' module tree looks like this:
+To demonstrate, a 'regular' module tree contains `__init__.py` files:

     server_handlers/
         src/